AliceO2Group/O2Physics/Tools/PIDFeatureExtractor/README.md

   over it, and writes back a probability for each particle species (pion / kaon / proton / electron) per track.

-You run the extractor first, then inference on its output - they're two separate steps, not one pipeline (see "Running" below for why).
+You run the extractor first, then inference on its output.
+Both are regular AOD-subscribing tasks; `PidOnnxInference` does its real work by reading the extractor's output file directly rather than the AOD data it's subscribed to (see "Running" below for what that means in practice).

 ## PidFeatureExtractor